Olli Caldwell: 2024: Sophomore ELMS Season

 Moving away from Alpine, Caldwell joined reigning ELMS champions Algarve Pro Racing for his second season in the ELMS, partnering Matthias Kaiser and title winner Alex Lynn.
 At the season-opener in Barcelona, the Briton charged into the lead during his stint, using traffic to pass Ritomo Miyata, before a quicker pit stop ended up dropping APR back to second, the position in which they eventually finished.
 In Le Castellet, Caldwell set the fastest lap of all Pro class entries, finishing seventh.
-The Brit and Kaiser would be joined by Roman De Angelis for the 24 Hours of Le Mans, as Alex Lynn attended to his Hypercar duties with Cadillac.
+Caldwell and Kaiser would be joined by Roman De Angelis for the 24 Hours of Le Mans, as Alex Lynn attended to his Hypercar duties with Cadillac.
 The trio finished eighth in class, losing two laps in the first hour after Caldwell tagged a barrier, which necessitated repairs.

 The European season continued with eighth place at Imola, where a poorly-timed virtual safety car forced the team to play catch-up during the final hour.
 More misfortune befell Algarve Pro at Spa, as they finished several laps down after collecting the spinning GT Ferrari of John Hartshorne in the first stint.
 Despite Caldwell being overtaken for the lead by Macéo Capietto during a safety car restart at Mugello, an undercut on Panis Racing allowed the outfit to claim their second podium of the campaign, finishing second.
 Finally, eighth at Portimão meant that Caldwell and his teammates ended their year sat fifth in the drivers' standings.

 Caldwell remained at the team for the Asian Le Mans Series held during the winter, driving alongside Alex Quinn and amateur-ranked Kriton Lendoudis.
-After finishing sixth in race one at Sepang, the trio benefited from a rain shower in race two, for which Algarve Pro had gambled correctly on wet-weather tyres, and subsequent race abandonment, leaving the #20 car of Caldwell in third whilst the sister #25 won.
+After finishing sixth in race one at Sepang, the trio benefited from a rain shower in race two, for which Algarve Pro had gambled correctly on wet-weather tyres, and subsequent race abandonment, leaving the No. 20 car of Caldwell in third whilst the sister No. 25 won.
 At the 4 Hours of Dubai, held in February 2025, Caldwell and his teammates finished third again in race 1.
 During race 2 of the weekend, Caldwell claimed his maiden LMP2 victory in a race headlined by multiple overtakes from Quinn and a late collision from the leading car, which allowed Quinn to take an uncontested lead.
-After finishing second during race 1 in Abu Dhabi thanks to a risky fuel saving strategy by Quinn, Caldwell put in a charging drive to pass several cars for a podium spot in race 2, before having his and the #20's chances of victory ended with a steering column issue.
+After finishing second during race 1 in Abu Dhabi thanks to a risky fuel saving strategy by Quinn, Caldwell put in a charging drive to pass several cars for a podium spot in race 2, before having his and the No. 20's chances of victory ended with a steering column issue.
 The team finished fourth overall.